 During Construction the contractor shall designate a person or persons to monitor the Dust Control Program and to order increases measures as necessary to prevent the transport of dust off-site.
 Their duties shall include holiday and weekend periods when work may or may not be in progress.
-The name e number for such persons shall be provided to the APCD prior to the c
+The name and telephone number for such persons shall be provided to the APCD prior to the commencement of construction.
 The measures for dust control are as follows but not limited to:

-Reduce the amount of disturbed area where possible
+Reduce the amount of disturbed area where possible.